ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 ```

 ### Configure extensions
 Most extensions can be configured.
-Add a `.configure()` to pass an object to it.
-The following example will disable the default heading levels 4, 5 and 6:
+Add a `.configure()` and pass an object to it.

+The following example will disable the default heading levels 4, 5 and 6 and just allow 1, 2 and 3:

 ```js
 import { Editor } from '@tiptap/core'